matwilso/maml_numpy/README.md

 ### Notes
-Beyond the scope of this paper, Chelsea Finn and colleagues have done some interesting further work on extending MAML and applying it to robotics problems.
+Beyond the scope of this README, Chelsea Finn and colleagues have done some interesting further work on extending MAML and applying it to robotics problems.
 Particularly, being able to use a learned loss is extremely interesting.